GeoArkadeep/Stresslog/README.md

 In more detail:
 The Stability Analysis Plots are after [Peska and Zoback, 1995](https://doi.org/10.1029/95JB00319).
 The Stress Polygon Technique for constraining SHMax is after [Zoback et al., 2003](https://doi.org/10.1029/95JB00319) The Pore Pressure equation is from [Zhang, 2011](https://doi.org/10.1016/j.earscirev.2011.06.001) The shmin is calculated in accordance with [Dianes, 1982](https://doi.org/10.2118/9254-PA), as well as [Zoback and Healy,1992](https://doi.org/10.1029/91JB02175)

 This software is written in Python, using the python library Welly by Agile Scientific, Canada.
 Welly itself uses the Lasio library to handle the las files.
-The GUI is written using Toga, and built using Briefcase, which are both components of the BeeWare Project.
-Other libraries used include Pandas, Numpy, Matplotlib and PIL.
+Dlis files are handles using dlisio package by Equinor.
+Other libraries used include Pandas, Numpy, Matplotlib, Plotly and Scipy.

 ## Disclaimer